one2nc/student-grading-go/Readme.md

 1. Go 1.19 or above
 2. Please use any good code editor (VS Code, vim, etc) or an IDE (GoLand) for working on this codebase
+3. Ensure you have GNU `make` installed.
-3. Ensure you run gofmt or appropriate code formatting and linting tools to make the code legible.
+4. Ensure you run gofmt or appropriate code formatting and linting tools to make the code legible.

 # Evaluation Criteria
 1. All the test cases must pass (no modification done to the test cases code).
 Share a screenshot of a gif or a video demo (< 1min) showing that the test cases pass.